raystack/siren/docs/docs/guides/alert_history.md

   - systems
 ```

-Please note that, the mandatory keys, in order to successfully store Alert History is,
+Please note that, the mandatory keys, in order to successfully store Alert History of Cortex Alertmanager provider is,

 ```yaml
 labels: